Skip to content

 Burglary-tested Grade 3 safes

-An example of this type of solution is the ATB Bravo Grade 3 safe rangeas shown alongside.
-This range includes the smallest certified Grade 3 safe, with an internal volume of just 18 litres.
-The smallest versions can also be used as a wall safe, built into the wall.
-The ATB Bravo range is representative of a burglary-resistant execution that complies with the requirements of EN 1143-1, resistance grade III.
+A good example is the ATB Bravo Grade 3 range — this range includes the smallest certified Grade 3 safe on the market, with a volume from 18 litres.
+The smallest model, the ATB Bravo AR1, can be used as a wall safe, built into the wall.

 Discover our Grade 3 burglary-resistant safes